gabrielaleal/vue-template/README.md

 # vue-template
-A Vue standard template including Vuetify, Vou Router and Pug.
+A Vue standard template including Vuetify 2.0, Vou Router and Pug.

 :exclamation: It is important to have previous knowledge on Node.js and Vue.js!